PAMinerva/LearnDirectX/_build/html/_sources/Tutorials/Appendices/01-MathPrimer/math-primer.md

 # Math Primer

-These appendices provide some of the theoretical background required to follow the main tutorial.
+These appendices provide essential mathematical background information necessary for understanding specific topics covered in the main tutorial.

 ```{tableofcontents}
 ```